kyma-project/kyma/tests/components/application-connector/README.md

 ## Tests structure

 Test are structured as a monorepo with tests for modules:
-- Central Application Gateway
+- Application Gateway

-## Central Application Gateway tests
+## Application Gateway tests

-Tests are executed on a Kyma cluster where tested Central Application Gateway is installed.
+Tests are executed on a Kyma cluster where tested Application Gateway is installed.

 The environment consists of Kubernetes pod running tests and Mock-Application simulating remote endpoints for tested Application Gateway.